-- Upgrade of existing United Nations (UN) security communications system to support safety and security of humanitarians, including upgrade of UN Department of Safety and Security (UNDSS) Communications Centre (COMCEN) in Maiduguri. - Provision of security telecommunications services in two common operational areas, Maiduguri and Damaturu, including the deployment of a COMCEN at the International Humanitarian Partnership (IHP) base camp in Maiduguri. - The ETS deployed security telecommunications services at the humanitarian hubs in Maiduguri, Gwoza, Ngala and Bama. - The ETS has started the deployment of the Digital Mobile Radio (DMR) network in Maiduguri. - Programming of handheld radios for humanitarians to access security telecommunications services in Maiduguri and Damaturu.
-So far, more than 620 radios from 19 organisations have been programmed. - Delivery of radio training to over 400 staff members from 14 humanitarian organisations in Maiduguri, Damaturu, Ngala, Gwoza and Bama, including drivers, security officers and radio operators.
-In September 2017, the ETS delivered a Let's Comm Analogue/Digital training in Maiduguri to 11 humanitarians from 8 organisations. - The ETS is sponsoring the recruitment of 18x radio operators for the COMCENs in Borno and Yobe states. - The ETS supported UNDSS with training for radio operators which took place in Lagos and Abuja at the beginning of September.
+- Upgrade of existing United Nations (UN) security communications system to support safety and security of humanitarians, including upgrade of UN Department of Safety and Security (UNDSS) Communications Centre (COMCEN) in Maiduguri. - Provision of security telecommunications services in two common operational areas, Maiduguri and Damaturu, including the deployment of a COMCEN at the International Humanitarian Partnership (IHP) base camp in Maiduguri. - The ETS deployed security telecommunications services at the humanitarian hubs in Maiduguri, Gwoza, Ngala, Bama and Dikwa. - The ETS has started the deployment of the Digital Mobile Radio (DMR) network in Maiduguri. - Programming of handheld radios for humanitarians to access security telecommunications services in Maiduguri and Damaturu.
+So far, more than 740 radios from 21 organisations have been programmed. - Delivery of radio training to over 520 staff members from 24 humanitarian organisations in Maiduguri, Damaturu, Ngala, Gwoza and Bama, including drivers, security officers and radio operators.
+In September 2017, the ETS delivered a Let's Comm Analogue/Digital training in Maiduguri to 11 humanitarians from 8 organisations. - The ETS has sponsored the recruitment of 18x radio operators for the COMCENs in Borno and Yobe states.
+The ETS will provide them with the appropriate training to carry out their operations effectively. - The ETS supported UNDSS with training for radio operators which took place in Lagos and Abuja at the beginning of September. - The ETS is working closely with UNDSS in the elaboration of Standard Operating Procedures (SOP) for radio check in North East Nigeria.